wliu88/rail_semantic_grasping/README.md

 - [ ] Cup 25 red metal with handle needs to be recollected.
 Spatula wood circular 3 is classified as hammer need to be recollected
 - [ ] If we are going to recollect all data.
 Then we should change the specification of msg types.
 For example, change semantic grasp to include object state.
+- [ ] Change has_stuff to filled
 ### model design
 - [ ] Assign weights to different classes since the data is inbalanced.
 This can be achieved in NLLLoss